Alexander-Barth/ROMS.jl/README.md

-Thanks to Hernan G. Arango and John Wilkin from the ROMS/TOMS Group for the matlab scripts to process the ECMWF fields and vertical coordinate transformations (released under a MIT/X style license) and Pierrick Penven for the matlab script allowing to smooth the bathymetry (released under the GPL)
+Thanks to Hernan G. Arango and John Wilkin from the ROMS/TOMS Group for the matlab scripts to process the ECMWF fields and vertical coordinate transformations (released under a MIT/X style license) and Pierrick Penven for the matlab script allowing to smooth the bathymetry (released under the GPL).